 - SoloLearn, freeCodeCamp, and W3Schools are free alternatives for people looking to learn the basics or brush up on their skills.

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 - Codecademy is one of the most popular coding programs online.
 They provide free courses on many different programming languages.
 They also offer membership options ranging from $20 to $40.
 Learn more about Codecademy in our review.

 Rithm School is a bootcamp for people who are interested in learning how to become a software engineer from scratch.
 At Pathrise, job-seekers in our program should already have a background in their field of interest so that they can participate fully in our industry workshops, which prepare students for the questions they will see in their technical interviews.

 Our program is flexible.
-There are only 4 hours of group sessions per week.
+There are only 2-4 hours of sessions per week.
 Fellows can schedule 1-on-1 sessions when they need support.
 We personalize our curriculum to target each fellow’s specific goals.
-While the Rithm School ISA is 17% for 2 years, the Pathrise income share agreement is just 9% of the first year’s salary.
+While the Rithm School ISA is 17% for 2 years, the Pathrise income share agreement is just 5-9% of the fellow’s salary for 2 years.
 We never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.